View our current Menu as well as a few past… Meal guidelines below

 NOTES FROM THE KITCHEN

-Our Cook, Ms. Prudence, plans and implements all our meals following the Department of Early Childhood Licensing guidelines.
-We balance a high fiber, low sugar diet with foods that will appeal to young children.
+Our Chef, Mr. Patrick Nelson, plans and implements all our meals following the Department of Early Childhood Licensing guidelines.
+We balance a high fiber, low sugar and salt diet with foods that will appeal to young children.

-- We are now partnering with Klesick Farms, a small, family-owned local business that grows, sources and delivers fresh, nutrient-rich and GMO-free organic produce and groceries each week to provide our produce.
+- We are now partnering with Kelsick Farms, a small, family-owned local business that grows, sources, and delivers fresh, nutrient-rich and GMO-free organic produce and groceries each week to provide our produce.

-- Families attending can also purchase and pick up their own assorted boxes at the end of the day call Tristan@klesickfarms.com (360)652-Good
+- Families attending can also purchase and pick up their own assorted boxes at the end of the day on Thursdays call Tristan@klesickfarms.com (360)652-Good

 - We purchase organic eggs.